olvaffe/olv-notes/coding/rust.md

   - takes `T: Read` or `T: Write` params by values
     - it will work with `T` or `&mut T`, as std implements the trait for `&mut T`
-- Sec 3.
+- Chapter 3.
 Macros
-- Sec 4.
+- Chapter 4.
 Documentation
-- Sec 5.
+- Chapter 5.
 Predictability
   - no non-static inherent methods on smart pointers
     - `impl Foo { fn bar(p: Self) {} }` instead of
       `impl Foo { fn bar(self) {} }`